 - You get recurrent canker sores — four crossover trials consistently show SLS-free toothpaste reduces ulcer count, duration, and pain

-- You have sensitive, eczema-prone, or rosacea-affected skin — SLS-free face wash and body wash may reduce irritation and dryness
+- You have atopic dermatitis, sensitive skin, or rosacea — SLS-free face wash and body wash may reduce irritation and dryness

-- You notice persistent scalp dryness or irritation — try SLS-free shampoo for a month and compare
+- You notice persistent scalp dryness or flaking — try SLS-free shampoo for a month and compare

 - You use leave-on products with SLS above 1% — the CIR's safe ceiling for prolonged skin contact